What is Water Damage?

 Knowing what causes flooding and how to prevent future incidents is essential when dealing with floodwater.
 Flooding occurs when rainwater enters your home’s pipes, causing them to overflow.
 This usually happens during heavy rainfall events.
 When this happens, you’ll want to take action immediately.
 Here are some things you can do now to help protect your property:

-• Turn off power to your house.
+• Turn off the power to your house.

 • Check for leaks in your roof and exterior walls.